 Sign Up for My Newsletter and Get This Book Free!

-The free newsletter will appear every two weeks.
+The free newsletter appears every two weeks or so.
 There's no obligation.
 You can unsubscribe at any time, and I won't share your email or name with anyone.

 (*Don't use a dedicated ebook reader?
 No problem!
 You can read this book on any device: desktop, laptop, tablet, or smartphone, whether Windows, iOS, or Android.
 All you need is the free Kindle App from Amazon.)

 2018 Festival of Books: I Look Forward to Seeing You in San Diego on August 25!

 On this site’s blog you’ll find a longer article about the Festival of Books that will be held in San Diego.
 The main sponsor is the local newspaper, the Union-Tribune, but there are many other sponsors too.

 I’ll have a table in Author Alley, and I hope you’ll drop by if you find yourself in the area.
 There will be lots of exhibitors and exhibits, plus panel discussions and—very important!—much camaraderie.

 I’m going this year because I had a great time there last year, as just a regular visitor.
 Most of the things to do are outdoors, under tents or awnings, but the panels are held in auditoriums.